holxsam/tldraw-in-obsidian/README.md

 ## License and Attribution

-All Tldraw's code is theirs and I did not change any of it.
+All [Tldraw's](https://github.com/tldraw/tldraw) code is theirs and I did not change any of it.
+Also shout out to the [Excalidraw plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) for inspiration on how I should structure this Tldraw plugin.